royfmanedward1-lang/AutomationFramework/README.md

    ```

 ## Usage Guidelines
-- The `Person.java` file contains the `Person` class, which can be used to create person objects with a name and age.
 - The `SeleniumTest.java` file is where you will write your Selenium test cases to interact with web applications.

 ## Dependencies